-\begin{rem} Strictly speaking, by \cite[Theorem 2.3]{dps}, we obtain a countable family $\{h_{\e_{k}} \}_{k=1}^{\infty}$ of singular hermitian metrics satisfying the above properties and $\e_{k} \to 0$.
-In the proof of Theorem \ref{f-thm5.1}, we actually consider only a countable sequence $\{\e_{k}\}_{k=1}^{\infty}$ (resp.~$\{\delta_{\ell}\}_{\ell=1}^{\infty}$) conversing to zero since we need to apply Cantor's diagonal argument, but we often use the notation $\e$ (resp.~$\delta$) for simplicity. \end{rem}
+\begin{rem} In the proof of Theorem \ref{f-thm5.1}, we actually consider only a countable sequence $\{\e_{k}\}_{k=1}^{\infty}$ (resp.~$\{\delta_{\ell}\}_{\ell=1}^{\infty}$) conversing to zero since we need to apply Cantor's diagonal argument, but we often use the notation $\e$ (resp.~$\delta$) for simplicity. \end{rem}

-For the proof, it is sufficient to show that an arbitrary cohomology class $\eta \in H^{q}(X, \omega_{X}\otimes F \otimes \I{h})$ satisfying $s \eta = 0 \in H^{q}(X, \omega_{X}\otimes F \otimes \I{h} \otimes M)$ is actually zero.
-We represent the cohomology class $\eta \in H^{q}(X, \omega_{X}\otimes F \otimes \I{h})$ by a $\dbar$-closed $F$-valued $(n,q)$-form $u$ with $\| u \|_{h, \omega} < \infty$ by using the standard De Rham--Weil isomorphism
+For the proof, it is sufficient to show that an arbitrary cohomology class $\eta \in H^{q}(X, K_X\otimes F \otimes \I{h})$ satisfying $s \eta = 0 \in H^{q}(X, K_X\otimes F \otimes \I{h} \otimes M)$ is actually zero.
+We represent the cohomology class $\eta \in H^{q}(X, K_X\otimes F \otimes \I{h})$ by a $\dbar$-closed $F$-valued $(n,q)$-form $u$ with $\| u \|_{h, \omega} < \infty$ by using the standard de Rham--Weil isomorphism

 Here $\dbar$ is the densely defined closed operator defined by the usual $\dbar$-operator and $L^{n,q}_{(2)}(F)_{h,\omega}$ is the $L^2$-space of $F$-valued $(n,q)$-forms on $X$ with respect to the $L^2$-norm $\|\bullet \|_{h, \omega}$ defined by